Spain: camper van tests every 6 months · VanLife Weekly #23

 Exhibition season at full throttle (179 exhibition-related stories).
 Japan Camping Car Show 2026 showcased dozens of new models, the largest motorhome show in Western Japan in Osaka promises over 250 vehicles in March, and Kumamoto will feature 170+ exhibits.
 Nagoya is bringing in celebrities to promote camping culture.

 Compactness as a philosophy.
 The Japanese market continues to set the global trend for micro-campers.
-Bed kits for the Toyota HiAce measuring 2.5 meters, universal cabinets for turning any vehicle into a camper, the modular YURT system — everything is designed to use every centimeter.
+Bed kits for the Toyota Hiace measuring 2.5 meters, universal cabinets for turning any vehicle into a camper, the modular YURT system — everything is designed to use every centimeter.
 Toy Factory unveiled the updated Da Vinci 6.0 and for the first time brought in the German-made Leica model.

 Infrastructure is growing.
 58 stories about new openings — new RV parks are popping up across the country: Kyoto, Nagano, Hokkaido.
 Many offer private bathrooms for each motorhome — a level of service that other markets are still far from matching.